Vegan Japanese

 4. Mix until fully combined.

 Tonkatsu mayo is perfect with burgers and fries - try it with our togarashi fries and oyster mushroom burger recipe.
-It also pairs wonderfully with korokke or your favorite sushi.
+It also pairs wonderfully with yasai korokke or your favorite sushi.

 Tip: If you're making the mayo and tonkatsu from scratch, I would recommend refrigerating them for a thicker consistency.
 Either this or mix your sauces together then refrigerate - this will have the same effect.